gregorbj/Archive-VisionEval/api/model_system_design.md

 - **TargetProp** A number identifying a target proportion for the default choice to be achieved for the input data or NULL if there is no target proportion to be achieved.
 - **CheckTargetSearchRange** A logical identifying whether the function is to only check whether the specified 'SearchRange' for the model will produce acceptable values (i.e. no NA or NaN values).
 If FALSE (the default), the function will run the model and will not check the target search range.

+- **ApplyRandom** A logical value which determines how the binomial choice is made.
+The binomial choice model returns a probability that modeled selection is chosen.
+For example a housing type model could predict the probability that a household lives in a single-family home.
+If the *ApplyRandom* argument is TRUE, the function takes a sample from a uniform distribution from 0 to 1 and if the value is less than the probability the modeled choice is selected.
+Otherwise the alternate choice is selected.
+If the *ApplyRandom* argument is FALSE the modeled choice is selected if the modeled probability is greater than 0.5.

+- **ReturnProbs** A logical value which if TRUE returns the modeled choice probabilities instead of the modeled choices.

-The function returns a vector of choice values for each record of the input data frame if the model is being run, or if the function is run to only check the target search range, a two-element vector identifying if the search range produces NA or NaN values.
+The function returns a vector of choice values for each record of the input data frame if the neither the *CheckTargetSearchRange* or *ReturnProbs* arguments are TRUE.
+If the *ReturnProbs* argument is TRUE the choice probabilities are returned.
+If the *CheckTargetSearchRange* argument is TRUE the function is run to only check the target search range, a two-element vector identifying if the search range produces NA or NaN values.

 The third function, 'binarySearch', is called by the 'applyLinearModel' function if the value of the 'TargetMean' argument is not NULL, and called by the 'applyBinomialModel' function if the value of the 'TargetProp' argument is not NULL.
 Module developers may find this function to be useful in their own module implementation code.
 The arguments of the function are:
 - **Function** A function which returns a value which is compared to the Target argument.
 The function must take as its first argument a value which from the SearchRange_.
 It must return a value that may be compared to the Target value.